Snow and Ice

 One of the other reasons that Snow and Ice became popular in Victorian times is because Queen Victoria's husband, Prince Albert, came from Germany where it was colder and he was used to lots of snow and ice being around at Christmas.
 He made Christmas Trees popular in the UK as well as lots of other Christmas traditions.
 Christmas Cards also started in Victorian times with pictures of snow scenes becoming very popular.

-Another connection between snow and Christmas is the Song "I'm Dreaming of a White Christmas" It was first recorded, in 1942, by Bing Crosby and came from a film called 'Holiday Inn', set in the snowy countryside of Vermont, U.S.A in December (there is a 75% chance of it snowing on Christmas Day in Vermont!).
-Irving Berlin wrote "I'm Dreaming of a White Christmas" and it only took only 18 minutes to record!
+Another connection between snow and Christmas is the Song "I'm Dreaming of a White Christmas" It was first recorded, in 1942, by Bing Crosby and came from a film called 'Holiday Inn', set in the snowy countryside of Vermont, U.S.A. in December (there is a 75% chance of it snowing on Christmas Day in Vermont!).
+Irving Berlin wrote "I'm Dreaming of a White Christmas" and it only took only 18 minutes to record.
 The original version sung by Bing Crosby has sold at least 30 million copies.
-The song has also been recorded by many other people and groups and it has sold over 100 million copies in single versions (by all artists that have done it!).
+The song has also been recorded by many other people and groups and it has sold over 100 million copies in single versions (that's including all the different versions of it).
 Until 1997, Bing Crosby's recording of 'White Christmas' was the top selling single of all time!